licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Summary for reducer-like solutions<a id="summary_for_reducer_like_solutions"></a>

 After getting the example module, the composite clock, rebuilt with the 4 Redux family members, Redux, RTK, Flux and `useReducer`, it can be concluded that Redux family achieves predictable states changing at limited cost of only tracking multi-state changing logics but at high overall cost of development.
-Because one-state changing logics are defined by reducers or slice functions and what one state a reducer or a slice function changes can be clearly understood by only taking a look at the reducer's function declaration or what one state the slice represents, one-state changing in Redux family becomes predictable at no cost of tracking any state-changing logics.
-Because multi-state changing logics are defined by multi-state changing actions and looking into function bodies of a multi-state changing action and other actions invoked by the action to track out what reducers or slices it involves or invoke is as easy as tracking plain constants and plain functions, multi-state changing in Redux family becomes predictable at limited cost.
+Because one-state changing logics are defined by reducers or slice functions and what one state a reducer or a slice function changes can be clearly understood by only taking a look at the reducer's function declaration or what one state the slice represents, one-state changing in Redux family becomes predictable without tracking logics in any function bodies.
+Because multi-state changing logics are defined by multi-state changing actions and looking into function bodies of a multi-state changing action and other actions invoked by the action to track out what reducers or slice functions it involves or invoke is as easy as tracking plain constants and plain functions, multi-state changing in Redux family becomes predictable at limited cost.
 Though, because of high coupling between reducers/slices and actions, overall cost of development is high.

 In addition, an worth-mentioning insight is, the con of high coupling between reducers and actions as well as the con of incomplete modularization by default are not intrinsic characters of reducer-like solutions, because a reducer doesn't have to process more than one kind of actions, and states don't have to be organized as app-wide ones by default.
 Although it's still undeniable that Redux family goes much further in state management than MVC pattern, it's also possible to design a lower-cost reducer-like solution.